LucasMcK/production-reporting-app/README.md

 ## Usage

-> After installing the prerequisites and cloning the repository, click [here](#steps) to view the steps of running the project locally.
+> After installing the prerequisites and cloning the repository, click [here](#steps) to view the steps of getting the project to run locally.

 Key API endpoints and their function: